danielhrisca/asammdf/README.md

 * numexpr : for algebraic and rational channel conversions
 * wheel : for installation in virtual environments
 * pandas : for DataFrame export
-* canmatrix : to handle CAN bus logging measurements
+* canmatrix : to handle CAN/LIN bus logging measurements
 * natsort
 * lxml : for canmatrix arxml support
 * lz4 : to speed up the disk IO peformance